skoskosko/todo-demo/Documentation/MidImplimentation.md

 But at least my tests work, and I even found some bugs when testing them out.
 Hopefully everything will work when i start working on the GUI

 ## 6. Making GUI

+Making GUI is always little bit annoying.
+You have some kind of vision and when you start chancing your mind.
+I start making this QUI with vision of single page application with top bar.
+With search, add user and add note buttons.
+Body of the ui is filled with notes.
+Ordered in columns if screen is wide enough.
+In one continous line if not(mobile).

+I also noticed that i needed to create docker containers for my api.
+So i did that.
+It proved to be quite annoying to get typescript compiling working properly.
+In the end it was my type: "module" in package.json that did the trick.
+I was not making a node module after all...